30 Years of Impact

 Healing Ukraine’s Nationwide Trauma

-In response to the Russian invasion of Ukraine, we committed to deploying our time-tested, evidence-based model for trauma healing and resilience to address the impacts of the war on the Ukrainian people.
+In response to the Russian invasion of Ukraine, we committed to deploying our time-tested, evidence-based model for trauma healing and resilience building to address the impacts of the war on the Ukrainian people.
 In June, we trained the first 270 trainees through our 2-Day Emergency Seminar (2DES) pilot program, which combined large group instruction in the science of mind-body medicine and practical experience of its tools and techniques in supportive small groups.
 We announced the first phase of this work at the Clinton Global Initiative September 2022 Meeting.
 We currently plan to train more than 1000 Ukrainians in our model.

 In response to the COVID-19 pandemic, we developed free online resources to support the general health, resistance, and resilience of sorely challenged healthcare providers, as well as the general public.
 We also made our trainings and Mind-Body Skills Groups available virtually, and provided an essential service to address individual, community, and population-wide trauma.